techidaily/site-fox-direct/source/_posts/new-in-2024-the-social-stunt-planters-handbook-meme-mastery-at-9gag.md

 ![preview or customize the meme](https://images.wondershare.com/filmora/article-images/2022/07/preview-meme-video-filmora.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YZma8PBO0D8?si=9-qQgGVTuChYd27a&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ##### Step5 Publish or Save Your Video Meme

 Naturally, a meme has to be widely shared online in order to get views and, presumably, likes.
 You should thus share it across all platforms.
 Your video meme will now be immediately posted to Vimeo or YouTube after you click the "Export" button.
 To share your finished meme with colleagues or friends, save it and post it immediately to your email, Facebook, Twitter, etc.